commitsto/commits.to/README.md

 `alice.promises.to/let_bob_know_re_meeting/by/tomorrow_5pm`

 As in, she literally types that directly to Bob, manually, when she's making the promise to him.
 When Alice or Bob click that URL a promise is created in the promises.to app and a calendar entry is added to Alice's calendar and a datapoint is sent to Beeminder.

-## What happens on the first click of a promise URL

-1. It should completely ignore whether the user is logged in.
-If you go to alice.promises.to/foo/by/xyz then it says "click to confirm that alice promises to 'foo' by [date-picker]".
-The datepicker uses the "/by/xyz" from the URL as the default but if it parsed it wrong you have a chance to change it.

-2. So the promise isn't actually saved until that button is pressed but the wording on the page encourages the recipient of the promise to click it.
-Or the promiser (call her Alice) can do it -- it doesn't matter who confirms the creation of the promise.

-3. All subsequent visits to the URL just say "alice has promised to 'foo' by [date]" and maybe also a nice countdown timer to the deadline to give a feeling of a ticking clock.
-Also it should show Alice's reliability statistics.
-Maybe it shows Alice's full list of promises.
-Same as if you visit alice.promises.to with no path in the URL.

-4. And the other cool part: when a deadline passes without being marked fulfilled then the reliability score decreases in real time according to the late penalty function.
-(See "Computing Statistics" below.)

-5. So the only difference for the logged in user is the ability to mark promises fulfilled.
-(Post-MVP maybe there's a way for the promisee (ie, person the promise was made to) to be the one to mark it fulfilled.
-And for the MVP maybe everything can be wide open -- we're not going to have any abuse until there are, realistically, thousands of users or more.)

 ----